 You may also build on your treatment plan to expand on skills to manage Body Dysmorphic Disorder.
 It is recommended t0 stay on task with your treatment plan and educating yourself on the disorder.
 Work with your therapist so that you can identify triggers and warning signs of the negative behaviours.
 Physical activity can assist in managing symptoms of anxiety and low energy that can sometimes accompany Body Dysmorphic Disorder.

-We offer Psychological Therapies for Body Dysmorphic Disorder to Adults and Teenagers in London Bridge, London Marylebone, London Oxford Circus, Rome San Giovanni, Rome Garbatella and Rome Piazza Bologna.
+We offer Psychological Therapies for Body Dysmorphic Disorder to Adults and Teenagers in London Bridge, London Marylebone, London Oxford Circus, Milan, Rome San Giovanni, Rome Garbatella, Rome Piazza Bologna and Online worldwide.